Recently purchased land in the Texas countryside?

 The Texas Master Naturalist program is an excellent way to learn and connect with people who share similar interests.
-Classes are held on Monday evenings from 6-9 p.m. in Winedale, Texas and other venues in our chapter region.
-In addition to classroom lectures, there are field trips (usually on Fridays or Saturdays).
-Classes begin in January with graduation in April.
-View the preliminary class schedule: 2019 TMN-GLC Training Schedule .
+Classes will be held on Monday afternoons from 1 – 4 p.m. at various venues in our chapter region.
+In addition to classroom lectures, there will be four or five field trips (usually on Saturdays).
+Classes begin in January with graduation in May.
+Click here for a sample training schedule: TMN GLC Training Schedule 2020-Prelim09-25-19.

-The 2019 class is now closed.
-Applications for the 2020 class will be accepted beginning in August 2019.
+Applications for the 2021 class will be accepted beginning in August 2020.
 Click here to apply online.
-Once your application has been accepted, your payment of the fee (due December 15) will secure your place in the class.
-The tuition and membership fee is $175 per person or $325 for a couple sharing materials.
+Once your application has been accepted, your payment of the fee will secure your place in the class.
+REGISTRATION (tuition and membership fee) is $175 per person or $325 for a couple sharing materials.
 Fees must be paid by January 6 to keep your place in the class.

-If you are interested in going further and becoming a certified master naturalist, then you must complete 40 hours of volunteer service and an additional 8 hours of advanced training beyond the basic training described here.
+Once you complete the basic course, to become a Certified Master Naturalist, then you must complete 40 hours of volunteer service and an additional 8 hours of advanced training.
 Want to read more about who we are and what we do?
 Check out our Newsletters.

 Ready to Apply for the Class?

 Click here to apply online.
 Class size will be limited to 25 members.
 When classes begin, we will be required by the state to do a background check and you will be asked to sign a liability release and a photo release.

 Several members of the class were interested in purchasing the “Root System of Prairie Plants” poster.

 Here is the link to purchase the poster.

 A copy of the website orientation can be accessed by clicking on the following link: website orientation 2-24-2020.